 One type of standard disc golf basket you will see on a course.

 After your first throw or “drive”, the player makes their next shots from where the disc landed.
 Natural obstacles of trees, brush, and other landscape add more challenge to the hole.
-The hole is concluded when the player throws or “putts” their disc into the basket.
+The hole is concluded when the player throws or “putts” their disc golf discs into the disc golf basket.
 Most holes are an average of 3-4 strokes for par.

 One of the holes at the course at Snowmass.